-When there is a non-observable sinkhole on the property, it is clear that it should be disclosed.
+When there is a nonobservable sinkhole on the property, it is clear that it should be disclosed.
 Less clear is whether there is a duty to disclose a repaired sinkhole on the property.
 Correlate this with the situation of a repaired roof leak.
 It would be uncommon to disclose that in the past the roof leaked, when there is no leak now.

 Although the law is unclear about a repaired sinkhole, Florida law does provide direction when an insurance claim is processed for a sinkhole repair.
-Section 627.7073, F.S., requires the professionally prepared sinkhole report and certification to be filed with the County Clerk of the Court:
+Section 627.7073, F.S., requires the professionally prepared sinkhole report and certification to be filed with the clerk of the court: